elizabetholsavsky/pong/README.md

 ## Learning Outcomes

 Some key learning experiences I encountered were making objects move in a random direction as well as defining borders were the objects' direction would either be stopped or reversed.
-I also learned about how to create a computer opponent that would be tought but utlimately not invinceable.
-(The opponent has a max velocity that would require it to miss at some point.)
+I also learned about how to create a computer opponent that would be tought but utlimately not invincible.
+(The opponent has a max velocity and will inevitably miss the ball at some point.)
 See code for notes and detailed comments.

 ## Usage